omotuno/omotuno/README.md

 Welcome to my GitHub profile! 👋 Here, you'll find my contributions to the world of data, analytics, and more.
 Feel free to explore my repositories and reach out if you'd like to collaborate or discuss data-driven insights.
 Let's turn data into meaningful stories!

 ## 💼 Professional Highlights
-Data Analyst with a focus on unlocking valuable insights from complex datasets.
+Data expert with a focus on unlocking valuable insights from complex datasets.

 Expertise in cloud-powered analytics and data visualization.